 The Oxygen Administration course is for you if you want to gain skills and experience in rescue techniques and diving first aid.
-During the course you will get plenty of experience in assessing simulated casualties in different scenarios.
+During the course you will get plenty of experience in assessing and treating simulated casualties in different scenarios.

 Practical skills include casualty assessment and the use of oxygen administration equipment for breathing and non-breathing casualties.
 The skills practice will be on a manikin.

 There is a practical and theory assessment at the end of the course.